Annual Civil Monetary Penalties Inflation Adjustment

 The annual inflation adjustment for each applicable civil monetary penalty is determined using the percent increase in the Consumer Price Index for all Urban Consumers (CPI-U) for the month of October of the year in which the amount of each civil penalty was most recently established or modified.
 In the

-Using the 2018 multiplier, HHS adjusted all its applicable monetary penalties in 45 CFR 102.3.
+Using the 2020 multiplier, HHS adjusted all its applicable monetary penalties in 45 CFR 102.3.

 III.
 Statutory and Executive Order Reviews

-The 2015 Act requires federal agencies to publish annual penalty inflation adjustments notwithstanding section 553 of the Administrative Procedure Act (APA).
+The 2015 Act requires Federal agencies to publish annual penalty inflation adjustments notwithstanding section 553 of the Administrative Procedure Act (APA).

-Section 4(a) of the 2015 Act directs federal agencies to publish annual adjustments no later than
+Section 4(a) of the 2015 Act directs Federal agencies to publish annual adjustments no later than

-Pursuant to OMB Memorandum M-18-03, HHS has determined that the annual inflation adjustment to the civil monetary penalties in its regulations does not trigger any requirements under procedural statutes and Executive Orders that govern rulemaking procedures.
+Pursuant to OMB Memorandum M-20-05, HHS has determined that the annual inflation adjustment to the civil monetary penalties in its regulations does not trigger any requirements under procedural statutes and Executive Orders that govern rulemaking procedures.

 IV.
 Effective Date